jesvinr/CarDheko-MLAndStreamlitApp/README.md

 - Web Interface: Developed a Streamlit web app to accept user inputs and predict the car price using the trained model.

 **How to Run**

-Install the necessary packages using the requirements.txt file: bash
+- Install the necessary packages using the requirements.txt file:
-Copy code
-pip install -r requirements.txt
+- pip install -r requirements.txt
-Run the Streamlit app:
+- Run the Streamlit app: streamlit run app.py
-bash
-Copy code
-streamlit run app.py
-Open the provided local URL in your browser and start predicting car prices!
+- Open the provided local URL in your browser and start predicting car prices!